stribny/flask-api-quickstart/README.md

-# Flask API Quickstart with Json Web Tokens, SQLAlchemy and Pytest
+# Flask API Quickstart with JSON Web Tokens, SQLAlchemy and Pytest

 This is a quick-start application that demonstrates how to create secured API applications using Flask and JWT.
 It is built with: